-This requirement should be reviewed each year regardless of where the School Nutrition program falls in the Federal review cycle.
+This requirement should be reviewed each year regardless of where the School Nutrition program falls in the administrative review cycle as outlined by USDA.
 This requirement does not apply to Charter Schools.

 H. Period of Performance

 The grant-funding period follows the federal fiscal year reporting requirements, October 1st through September 30th.
 Reimbursement for the meals served will be reported on the state fiscal year which is July 1st through June 30th.